What Is a Video Visit?

 How Can a Video Visit Help Me?

-- CONVENIENCE: You can see and talk with your provider from the comfort of your home.
+- CONVENIENCE: You can see and speak with your provider from the comfort of your home.

 - SAFETY: By staying home, you’ll help slow the spread of illnesses, like COVID-19, and protect yourself from others who may be sick.